ethz-asl/segmap/README.md

 }
 ```

-If you use the incremental version for the segmentation or geometric verification (used in the provided configuration files), please consider citing the describing paper:
+If you use the incremental version for the segmentation or geometric verification algorithms (used in the provided configuration files), please consider citing the describing paper:

 ```
 @article{incremental2018,